BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 - No-PIV.
 The short title of a federal ICAM use case that refers to authentication scenarios for federal information system subscribers that are not eligible for a PIV credential according to [OPM Credentialing Standards Procedures for Issuing Personal Identity Verification Cards under HSPD-12 and New Requirement for Suspension or Revocation of Eligibility for PIV Credentials](https://www.opm.gov/suitability/suitability-executive-agent/policy/cred-standards.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 - Passkeys - A passkey is a consumer-friendly term for a discoverable FIDO credential.
 - Persona - A digital identity unambiguously associated with a single person or non-person entity (NPE).
 A natural person (or NPE) may have multiple personas, each managed by one or more organizations.
 - Pre-PIV.
-The short title of a federal ICAM use case that refers to authentication scenarios for personnel that are eligible for a PIV credential and require access to federal information systems to work, but have not yet been issued a PIV credential.
+The short title of a federal ICAM use-case that refers to authentication scenarios for personnel that are eligible for a PIV credential and require access to federal information systems to work, but have not yet been issued a PIV credential.
 - [PRIV (CDM)](https://www.cisa.gov/sites/default/files/2023-08/CDM_Tech%20Volume2_v2.5.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The PRIV (privilege management) capability ensures that privileges for logical access are assigned to authorized people or accounts that require authorized access for job functions.
 This capability is dependent on the existence of a set of attributes that denote roles or characteristics that require or restrict specific privileges per policy.
 This capability provides the agency with insight into risks associated with authorized users being granted excessive privileges to facilities, systems, and information at any level of sensitivity.
 PRIV also has two sub-capabilities, Identity Lifecycle Management (ILM) and Privilege Access Management (PAM).
 ILM enables automation throughout the IDAM lifecycle by adjusting information in connected repositories to address changing positions and responsibilities.
 - [Public Identity](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - The unique representation of a subject that a federal agency interacts with, but does not directly manage, to achieve its mission and business objectives.